Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 constraints specified in [[!MPEGCMAF]] clause 7.
 Unless stated otherwise, no conformance to a specific CMAF media profile is REQUIRED.

-   1. The ingest source SHALL start by an HTTP POST request with the CMAF header, or an empty request, to the POST_URL.
+   1. The ingest source SHALL start by an HTTP POST or PUT request with the CMAF header, or an empty request, to the POST_URL.
 This can help the ingest source quickly detect whether the [=publishing_point_URL=] is valid, and if there are any authentication or other conditions required.
-   2. The ingest source MUST initiate a media ingest connection by posting at least one CMAF header after step 1.
-Then, it SHOULD post a DASH manifest following clause 16 of this section unless the grouping of the CMAF tracks is trivial and the Streams() keyword is used to identify CMAF tracks.
+   2. The ingest source MUST initiate a media ingest connection by posting at least one CMAF header after step 1 for each track.
+Before doing so, it SHOULD post a DASH manifest following clause 16 of this section unless the grouping of the CMAF tracks is trivial and the Streams() keyword is used to identify CMAF tracks.
    3. The ingest source SHALL transmit one or more CMAF segments composing the track to the receiving entity once they become available.
-In this case, a single POST request message body MUST contain one CMAF segment in the body of that request.
+In this case, a single POST request message body MUST contain one CMAF segment.
    4. The ingest source MAY use the chunked transfer encoding option of the HTTP POST command [[!RFC7230]] when the content length is unknown at the start of transmission or to support use cases that require low latency.